jamesqquick/javascript-array-functions-practice/ReadMe.md

 1. Is there at least one male character?
 2. Is there at least one character with blue eyes?
 3. Is there at least one character taller than 200?
-4. Is there at least one character that weighs less than 50?
+4. Is there at least one character that has mass less than 50?